PPA Tour

 by Erik Tice on

-The Annas Lost for the First Time
+The Annas Lost for the First Time at the PPA Las Vegas Strip

 It was the talk of the town.
 Would Anna Bright and Anna Leigh Waters lose a game in 2025?
 Zane and I even had a lunch bet going on this (hint: I won, and now we are playing double or nothing).

 The partnership that took down the Annas?
-The Dallas Flash duo, Hurricane Tyra Black and Jorja Johsnon.
+The Dallas Flash duo, Hurricane Tyra Black and Jorja Johnson.
 They played in the semi-finals on Saturday and this was one of the best matches of the weekend.

 With Bright and Waters winning game one, it looked like the match might be over, but Black and Johnson gained momentum in game two, and never looked back.
 Final scoreline: 5-11, 11-6, 11-3.

-I believe this is good for women’s doubles pickleball for a couple of reasons.
+I believe this is good for women's doubles pickleball for a couple of reasons.
 First, this shows that the Annas can be beat.
-Secondly, this could become a really fun and entertaining rivalry, similar to ALW/CP vs. ‘The Girlies’, before the breakup.
-Lastly, these four women along with Parris, Rachel, and Catherine are atop the women’s doubles pyramid, and forcing others to continue to improve in order to keep up.
-This helps the entire product get better.
+Secondly, this could become a really fun and entertaining rivalry, similar to ALW/CP vs. 'The Girlies', before the breakup.

 Jorja and Tyra were able to maintain their momentum from the semis and beat Parris Todd and Catherine Parenteau, winning 11-7, 11-5, 9-11, 11-9, in a thriller.

-Tardio and Johns are now the Team to Beat in Men’s
+Tardio and Johns Are Now the Team to Beat in Men's

 It is a known thing that Ben Johns does not love playing indoors and has vision problems with low lighting.
 This tournament was played in a convention center with.... low lighting.
 Did it matter?
 Not one bit.

-In fact, Tardio and Johns only lost one game, in the finals, 10-12.
-They played Christian Alshon and Andrei Daescu, beating them in a thrilling four game match on Sunday.
-Tardio and Johns didn’t lose any other games and dominated their opponents headed into the finals, beating them a combined 88-24 in their four matchups.
+Tardio and Johns didn't lose any other games and dominated their opponents headed into the finals, beating them a combined 88-24 in their four matchups.
 That is an average scoreline of 11-3.

 This win marks the third in a row for Tardio and Johns, and fifth in 2025.
-With the competitive balance of men’s doubles, I didn’t think any team would win five medals this year - I was already proven wrong.
-While there is still a “big four” in men’s doubles, Tardio and Johns are now the team to beat.
+With the competitive balance of men's doubles, I didn't think any team would win five medals this year - I was already proven wrong.

 Want to advertise with us?